 On the internet, the most critical factor that drives the effectiveness of your sales funnel is content.
 This includes your sales pages, the emails you send to customers, and any extra content you may deliver, such as in the form of newsletters.

 For example, if you’ve ever read a blog and then subscribed to it, you’ve gone through the sales funnel of that blog without realizing it.
-The most effective sales funnels are those who seem natural to customers.
+The most effective sales funnels are those that seem natural to customers.

 Why You Should Automate Your eCommerce Sales Funnel